krishita1911/ride-share-data-analysis/sql/README.md

-This folder contains SQL queries used for data cleaning, aggreagtion and analysis.
+This folder contains SQL queries used for data cleaning, aggregation and analysis.

-All SQL queries were executed using Google BigQuery.
+All queries were executed using Google BigQuery.
-SQL queries used for analysis are mentioned in the respective files for reference.
+Both SQL Files and Screenshots of query execution are included for reference.